io12/raycaster/README.md

 ![screenshot](https://raw.githubusercontent.com/io12/raycaster/master/screenshot.png)

 This project is dead.
 Don't expect updates.
+Look to [io12/run](https://github.com/io12/run) for an in development game using this raycaster's engine.

 ## Usage